Custody of Special Needs Children in Michigan

 Michigan’s Child Custody Act states that the best interest of the child is the primary factor to be considered in determining parenting time arrangements.
 The best interest factors include such considerations as each parent’s capacity and disposition to provide the child with love and affection, and with guidance regarding education, medical care, or other remedial care.
 Thus, the court may consider the child’s medical needs, educational needs, and any other special needs that may require a unique parenting time schedule or extra accommodations.

-Child Custody and Parenting Time Plan for Kids with Special Needs
+Child Custody and Parenting Time Plan for Kids With Special Needs

 Here are some key things to consider when creating a child custody and parenting time plan for special needs children: